-To help in making the evaluations unbiased, please write using general references to your organization and partners unless referencing national programs, standards, or initiatives.
+Anonymous – Please write using general references to your organization and partners unless referencing national programs, standards, or initiatives.
 For example, instead of “Utah Office of the State Fire Marshal” use “our agency,” “the department,” or similar references.
 You may include direct references such as “applicable to the NFPA 1035 Standard” or “using products from the Vision 20/20 CRR Materials Generator.”

 If your program spans more than one state-level or equivalent geography or if it is a product (regardless of cost), select a smaller jurisdiction’s program to present as a case study.